Stochastic Optimization and Learning for Two-Stage Supplier Problems: Standard SAA Methods in the Context of Supplier Problems

 With slight modifications, all our polynomial-scenarios algorithms can be interpreted as such rounding procedures.
-Nonetheless, we still have to identify a good guess for $R^*$, \textbf{and this constitutes an unavoidable roadblock in the standard SAA for supplier problems.} Observe that $R$ is a good guess if $f_R(x^*_R) \leq (1+\epsilon)B$, since in this way vanilla SAA combined with our rounding procedures would give opening cost $f_R(\bar x_R) \leq (1+2\epsilon)f_R(x^*_R)$, and minimizing over the radius is just a matter of finding the minimum good guess.
-However, empirically estimating $f_R(x)$ within an $(1+\epsilon)$ factor, which is needed to test $R$, may require a super-polynomial number of samples \cite{kleywegt}.
-The reason for this is the existence of scenarios with high stage-II cost appearing with small probability, which drastically increase the variance of $\hat f_R(x)$. \textbf{On a high level, the obstacle in supplier problems stems from the need to not only find a minimizer $\bar{x}_R$, but also compute its corresponding value $f_R(\bar{x}_R)$}.
+Nonetheless, we still have to identify a good guess for $R^*$, \textbf{and this is an unavoidable roadblock in the standard SAA for supplier problems.} Observe that $R$ is a good guess if $f_R(x^*_R) \leq (1+\epsilon)B$, since in this way vanilla SAA combined with our rounding procedures would give opening cost $f_R(\bar x_R) \leq (1+2\epsilon)f_R(x^*_R)$, and minimizing over the radius is just a matter of finding the minimum good guess.
+However, empirically estimating $f_R(x)$ within an $(1+\epsilon)$ factor, which is needed to test $R$, may require a super-polynomial number of samples \cite{kleywegt} due to scenarios with high stage-II cost and small probability. \textbf{On a high level, the obstacle in supplier problems stems from the need to not only find a minimizer $\bar{x}_R$, but also compute its corresponding value $f_R(\bar{x}_R)$}.
 This makes it impossible to know which guesses $R$ are good, and consequently there is no way to optimize over the radius.

 (If the stage-II cost of every scenario is polynomially bounded, then the variance of $\hat f_R(x)$ is also polynomial, and standard SAA arguments go through without difficulties as in Theorem~\ref{thm13}.)